99895bmw/siegreichSafari/README.md

 # siegreichSafari
-Repo of team SAFARI for ML Hackathon, INVENTUM 2025
+Repo of team SAFARI, for full stack web development